ronen-halevy/ronen-halevy.github.io/_posts/2021-11-15-kaggle-api-settings.md

 ## Introduction

-I find Kaggle API so useful, not to say essential.
-Just to note the easy access to the rich Kaggle dataset.
+Kaggle API are so useful, and can save so much efforts, e.g. access to Kaggle datasets is trivial using the API as demonstrated here below.

 Before one can interact with public Kaggle API, 2 actions should be taken:
 - Package Instalation
 - Authentication

-Next the Package Instalation and Authentication steps are detailed, followed by some API usage examples.
+Next is a detailed description of these 2 steps followed by some API usage examples.

 BTW, when running a notebook in the Kaggle Kernel pllatform, the Kaggle API is available without any the installation and authentication steps.
 Yet one more BTW - You should have a Kaggle account for that - sign up in case you are not there already!